Foreign direct investment: United States

 Broadly speaking, the United States has a fundamentally "open economy" and low barriers to FDI.

-U.S. FDI totaled $194 billion in 2010.
+The foreign direct investment position in the United States on a historical-cost basis, a cumulative measure rather than an annual flow, was $5.86 trillion at the end of 2025, an increase of $266.0 billion from 2024.
+Measured by the country of the foreign parent, Japan had the largest position at $776.3 billion, followed by the Netherlands at $751.8 billion, Canada at $747.3 billion, and the United Kingdom at $738.3 billion.
+Manufacturing accounted for 42.8% of the total position, or $2.51 trillion.
 Of FDI in the United States in 2010, 84% came from or through eight countries: Switzerland, the United Kingdom, Japan, France, Germany, Luxembourg, the Netherlands, and Canada.

 A 2008 study by the Federal Reserve Bank of San Francisco indicated that foreigners hold greater shares of their investment portfolios in the United States if their own countries have less developed financial markets, an effect whose magnitude decreases with income per capita.
 Countries with fewer capital controls and greater trade with the United States also invest more in U.S. equity and bond markets.

 White House data reported in 2011 found that a total of 5.7 million workers were employed at facilities highly dependent on foreign direct investors.
 Thus, about 13% of the American manufacturing workforce depended on such investments.
 The average pay of said jobs was found as around $70,000 per worker, over 30% higher than the average pay across the entire U.S. workforce.

 President Barack Obama said in 2012, "In a global economy, the United States faces increasing competition for the jobs and industries of the future.
 Taking steps to ensure that we remain the destination of choice for investors around the world will help us win that competition and bring prosperity to our people."

 In September 2013, the United States House of Representatives voted to pass the Global Investment in American Jobs Act of 2013 (H.R.
 2052; 113th Congress), a bill which would direct the United States Department of Commerce to "conduct a review of the global competitiveness of the United States in attracting foreign direct investment".
 Supporters of the bill argued that increased foreign direct investment would help job creation in the United States.